faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 Critics are freqently guilty of logical fallacies.
 Members and apologists are also frequently guilty of these.
 I have no other comment except to say that we should call them out whenever we see them (i.e., on both sides) so that people can focus on the substance of the issues.

-> Referencing the CES Letter and other “doubt bombing” critical tactics, Manuel Padro, an anthropologist and former latter-day saint, commented (emphasis added):
+> <span style="color:red; margin-left:-10px;"> Referencing the CES Letter and other “doubt bombing” critical tactics, Manuel Padro, an anthropologist and former latter-day saint, commented (emphasis added):

->> “[The] tactic of intentionally luring Latter-day Saints into a situation where they are bombarded with questions they don't know how to answer is a documented tactic used by these groups … and even before it was documented, it was clearly going on. … When I was a kid, the Lighthouse Ministry and CARM (the Christian Apologetics and Research Ministry) were the two big groups using this strategy.
+>> <span style="color:red; margin-left:-10px;"> “[The] tactic of intentionally luring Latter-day Saints into a situation where they are bombarded with questions they don't know how to answer is a documented tactic used by these groups … and even before it was documented, it was clearly going on. … When I was a kid, the Lighthouse Ministry and CARM (the Christian Apologetics and Research Ministry) were the two big groups using this strategy.
 Now Mormon Stories, the Life After Ministry, Mormonthink and a number of other groups are all relying on the same abusive tactic.
 They are trying to coerce you into a situation where they can bombard you with so many doubt-provoking questions that they can cause your resolve to collapse and your identity to fall apart.
 Inside of that vacuum, created by an act of psychological rape, they hope to impregnate you with their own belief system. … If that sounds abusive, it's because that's what it is.
 It's an extension of the cultural legacy of the Inquisition.
 They can't torture you, but they can humiliate you and pressure you with questions you don't have an answer to yet.
 They try to hit you up with too many of these questions to answer because if they don't, it wouldn't work.
 That's how the CES letter works.”7

-> Why do critics resort to  these tactics?
+> <span style="color:red; margin-left:-10px;"> Why do critics resort to  these tactics?

 Highly polarized subject being performed by humans.
 We expect to see this kind of thing happening in JW/ex-JW, Scientology/ex-Scientology, Muslim/ex-Muslim, Christian/ex-Christian debates also.
 However, just because an ex-Scientologist commits logical fallacies and employs manipulative tactics (let's just say, with approximately the same frequency as a Scientologist defender), that does not therefore mean that Scientology is "true."
 It just means the discussions are being conducted by (mostly unscholarly) humans around a polarizing topic.

 What I think is being implied by the question [need section on this] is that critics are deliberately seeking to hide the truth, but this is an ad hominem and hasty generalization (i.e., because some critics use manipulative tactics and/or commit logical fallacies they are under the influence of Satan and/or it validates LDS truth claims intrinsically).

-> Can their critiques stand on their own without using inflammatory and abusive rhetoric?
+> <span style="color:red; margin-left:-10px;"> Can their critiques stand on their own without using inflammatory and abusive rhetoric?

 I think so.
 There are lots of resources where the author tried to present the data without using inflammatory and abusive rhetoric.

-> The more I learned from critics, the more I saw the manipulative techniques being used against me.
+> <span style="color:red; margin-left:-10px;"> The more I learned from critics, the more I saw the manipulative techniques being used against me.
 Once I started seeing it, I couldn’t unsee it.

 Again, this implies that critics ... [need a control].

 # Building Up vs. Tearing Down

-> The sheer hatred in the critical community alarmed me.
+> <span style="color:red; margin-left:-10px;"> The sheer hatred in the critical community alarmed me.
 I could not identify with that.

 Hasty generalization from a small/vocal sample size.
 Also, you were a white male and may have been felt like it benefitted you.
 But many people have good reasons to be angry.